linafaik08/multiobj-optimization-pymoo/README.md

 This repository contains code and experiments for solving **multi-objective dispatch problems** using **NSGA-II** and **MCDM (Multi-Criteria Decision Making)** tools.
 It aims to balance competing objectives like **maximizing sales** and **minimizing overstock** in a retail context under uncertainty.

-For a deeper dive, check out the blog post in the [AI Practitionner](https://aipractitioner.substack.com/) page.
+For a deeper dive, check out the blog post in [The AI Practitionner](https://aipractitioner.substack.com/) page.

 <div class="alert alert-block alert-info"> You can find all my technical blog posts <a href = https://linafaik.medium.com/>here</a>. </div>